Let’s unbox the Cricut Maker 3 and make your first cut!

 This machine also comes with several storage compartments.
 This allows you to store some of your various tools and keeps everything in one place.

-To set up your machine, download Cricut Design Space.
+To set up your machine, download included Cricut Design Space.
 This is the software that allows you to create and cut whatever you can dream up.
 You can also use the free Cricut design space app to run this new machine as well as your other Bluetooth enabled machines.

 In the left upper corner of Design Space, click on New Product Set Up and follow the prompts to set up your machine.
 It really is that simple.
 The prompts will lead you to easily get your machine all set up.

-If you are wondering what to cut with this machine for your first time, a great place to start is the home page of Design Space, there are featured projects just for this machine.
+If you are wondering what to cut with this machine for your first time, a great place to start is the home page of Design Space, there are ready made projects just for this machine.

 For my first cut with this machine, I designed some very simple labels for my pantry.
 In a blank canvas, I typed out several labels like snacks cereal rice and pasta.
 I chose to cut without a mat so that I could try one of the smart material sheets that came with the maker.

 As I got the machine ready for the first cut, I had to select the base material first.
 In this case, I chose Smart Vinyl without a mat.
 The smart materials are a nice option to cut without a mat and come in lots of colors and varieties.